-By December 1, 2020, no child under 18 will be placed in any hotel, motel, outof-state provider, office of a contractor, or state agency office unless in extraordinary circumstances necessary to protect the safety and security of the child as documented in the child's record and approved by the Secretary or the Protective Services Director of CYFD.
+FSA Requirement By December 1, 2020, no child under 18 will be placed in any hotel, motel, out- of-state provider, office of a contractor, or state agency office unless in extraordinary circumstances necessary to protect the safety and security of the child as documented in the child's record and approved by the Secretary or the Protective Services Director of CYFD.
 In any such extraordinary circumstance, CYFD shall provide notice to the child's Guardian ad Litem and Youth Attorney immediately where possible, and not more than 24 hours after the placement of the child.
 Notification to the dependency court to which the child's case is assigned must occur within 3 business days.
-When a child is placed with an outof-state provider, notice to the child's Guardian ad Litem, Youth Attorney, and the dependency court to which the child's case is assigned will be given prior to the move, pursuant to statute.
-(Due December 1, 2020)

-Based upon the Co-Neutrals' review and consideration of all available information, the State did not meet the Performance Standard for this TO in 2022.
+When a child is placed with an out- of-state provider, notice to the child's case is assigned will be given prior to the move, pursuant to statute.
+(Due December 1, 2020) Co-Neutrals' Finding Based upon the Co-Neutrals' review and consideration of all available information, the State did not meet the Performance Standard for this TO in